roeycn/rick-and-morty-site/README.app.md

 The way [that Next.js handles routing](https://nextjs.org/docs/routing/introduction) is super simple and straightforward out of the box.
 Similar to a traditional webserver all you need to do is create directories.

-The directory structure you create will match the path structure of your site and the page it loads is simply the `index.tsx` inside that directory, same as a webserver would look for an `index.html` by default.
+The directory structure you create will match the path structure of your site and the page it loads is simply the `aaa.jsx` inside that directory, same as a webserver would look for an `index.html` by default.

-For our home page accessible at the base `/` route of our site, we simply use `pages.index.tsx`.
+For our home page accessible at the base `/` route of our site, we simply use `pages.aaa.jsx`.
 We already have the Header, Footer, Search components, and layout created, so all the home page needs to do is put those together and add the logo & language toggle link.

-`pages/index.tsx`
+`pages/aaa.jsx`

 ```tsx
 import Image from 'next/image';